-5 At least two full credit classes at the 3000-level, one of which is a laboratory class

-6. Psychology 4500 (Honours Thesis)

-7 At least one full credit of 4000-level seminars

-8 At least one more full credit of Psychology at or beyond the 3000-level.
+- 2 Psychology 2000A and Psychology 2500B - 3.
+At least four more 2000-level classes (either full or half credits). - 4.
+Psychology 3500. - 5.
+At least two full credit classes at the 3000-level, one of which is a laboratory class. - 6.
+Psychology 4500 (Honours Thesis) - 7.
+At least one full credit of 4000-level seminars - 8.
+At least one more full credit of Psychology at or beyond the 3000-level.

 It is possible for students to take an honours degree combining psychology with a related arts or science subject.
-In such a combined honours programme the student must take eleven full credits beyond the 1000-level in two areas of specialization, with no more than seven full credits in either area.
+In such a combined honours programme the student must take eleven full credits beyond the 1000-level in two areas of specialization, with not more than seven full credits in either area.
 The student in the combined honours programme normally writes a thesis (or the equivalent) in the elective major area in which the majority of classes are taken.
 Any student intending to take a combined honours degree should consult with the two respective departments to arrange programme details.